 What this means for you

-If you view your Self Assessment tax return in FreeAgent before we have updated the figures for the tax year in question, the liability you see won’t take into account HMRC’s latest rates and thresholds.
+If you view your Self Assessment tax return in FreeAgent, or your Self Assessment tax liability on your 'Tax Timeline', before the figures for the tax year in question have been updated, the liability you see won’t take into account HMRC’s latest rates and thresholds.
 You will also be unable to file your Self Assessment tax return through FreeAgent.

 During this time, FreeAgent provides a projection of your Self Assessment liability using the rates and thresholds from the previous tax year.
 You will notice that FreeAgent alerts you to this when you access the Self Assessment area of the software.

-Once FreeAgent has updated its Self Assessment figures for the tax year in question, the ‘estimated figures ahead’ notice will be removed and the ‘Prepare to file online’ button will be illuminated to indicate that filing has been enabled.
+Once FreeAgent has updated its Self Assessment figures for the tax year in question, the notice will be removed and the ‘Prepare to File Online’ button will be illuminated to indicate that filing has been enabled.